-V. Conditions Precedent to Effectiveness.
-The amendments contained in Articles I and II, the Consent contained in Article III and the Waiver contained in Article IV shall not be effective until the date (such date, the "Amendment Effective Date") that:
+IV.
+Conditions Precedent to Effectiveness.
+The amendments contained in Articles I and II and the Consent contained in Article III shall not be effective until the date (such date, the "Amendment Effective Date") that:

 1. the Administrative Agent shall have received copies of this Amendment executed by the Borrower, the Sponsor and the Required Lenders, and acknowledged by the Administrative Agent; and